Sexual Assault Awareness Month Events

 writers and narrated by 9 renowned actresses.
 Girl Rising showcases the strength of the human spirit and the power of education to change the

 This film is part of the film series, "Empowering Women & Girls to Lead", coordinated by students, faculty and staff of the Texas Tech campus.
-Multiple student lead organizations and departments across campus have supported these films including; FMLA (Feminist Majority Leadership Alliance), Black Student Association, Texas Tech Zetas', Women for Women International, Military and Veterans Program and the Women's Studies Program.
+Multiple student lead organizations and departments across campus have supported these films including; FMLA (Feminist Majority Leadership Alliance), Black Student Association, Texas Tech Zetas', Women for Women International, Military and Veterans Program and the Women's & Gender Studies.

 Watch the trailer here: http://10x10act.org/girl-rising/